 - Tenderness when touching the sole or heel

 - Pain that increases over a period of months

-- Night splint—A special splint that will hold your foot in a neutral position while sleeping.
+- Night splint—A night splint helps to hold the foot in a neutral position while sleeping.

 - Wear appropriate and well-fitted footwear during sports and exercise.

 - Do stretching exercises for the Achilles tendon and plantar fascia.

 - Increase the intensity and duration of exercise gradually.